-The Imperial Mine is approximately 3 kilometers northwest of the Yellowjacket Target and has a history dating back to 1899.
+The Imperial Mine dating back to 1899 is approximately 3 kilometers northwest of the Yellowjacket Target.
 Historic records indicate that 268 tonnes were mined at a grade of 11.5 g/t Au, Minfile 104N 008.

 The LD Showing is approximately 12 kilometers from Atlin.
 Gold mineralization associated with quartz veins hosted within a shear zone.
 Grab samples collected by Brixton geologists have assayed up to 293 g/t Au.